BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 ### 2. **Edit an Older Commit Using Interactive Rebase**

-To edit a commit that isn\u2019t the most recent, use `git rebase -i`:
+To edit a commit that isn't the most recent, use `git rebase -i`:

 ```bash
 git rebase -i HEAD~3